Bala-Medicherla/RNA_SEQ_analysis_R/README.md

 In this project, I used R to carry out an analysis inspired by standard RNA-seq workflows, reflecting approaches commonly applied in biomedical informatics and cancer research.

 ## Objective:
-This project helps build a practical understanding of the core steps in gene expression analysis while becoming more comfortable with R, data visualization, and basic statistical comparisons.
-It also lays the groundwork for future research in biomedical informatics.
+This project focuses on developing a practical understanding of gene expression analysis, with an emphasis on working in R, visualizing biological data, and performing basic statistical analyses.

 ## Dataset:
-The dataset is a simulated breast cancer gene expression matrix with:
+The dataset used in this analyses is a simulated breast cancer gene expression matrix with:
 3,000 genes
 20 samples
 10 Tumor